awslabs/aws-az-failure-chaostoolkit/README.md

           Value: "TagValue1"
 ```

-This action forces ElastiCache (cluster mode enabled) to failover the shards provided as cache cluster ids (sequential if multiple shards of same cluster) (replace ReplicationGroup1, CacheClusterId1 and CacheClusterId2 if needed):
+This action forces ElastiCache (cluster mode enabled) to failover the shards provided as cache cluster ids (sequential if multiple shards of same cluster) (replace ReplicationGroup1, CacheClusterId1 and CacheClusterId2 as required):
 ```yaml
 - type: action
   name: Simulate AZ Failure for ElastiCache (cluster mode enabled)